-Store for LandmarkGroup instances associated with an object
+Store for PointCloud or: LabelledPointUndirectedGraph instances associated with an object.

 Every Landmarkable instance has an instance of this class available at the .landmarks property.
 It is through this class that all access to landmarks attached to instances is handled.
 In general the LandmarkManager provides a dictionary-like interface for storing landmarks.
-LandmarkGroup instances are stored under string keys - these keys are refereed to as the group name.
-A special case is where there is a single unambiguous LandmarkGroup attached to a LandmarkManager - in this case None can be used as a key to access the sole group.
+The LandmarkManager will contain instances of PointCloud or LabelledPointUndirectedGraph or subclasses thereof.
+LabelledPointUndirectedGraph is unique in it's ability to include labels that refer to subsets of the underlying points that represent interesting semantic labels.
+These PointCloud or LabelledPointUndirectedGraph (or subclasses) are stored under string keys - these keys are refered to as the group name.
+A special case is where there is a single unambiguous group attached to a LandmarkManager - in this case None can be used as a key to access this sole group.

-Note that all landmarks stored on a Landmarkable in it's attached LandmarkManager are automatically transformed and copied with their parent object.
+Note that all groups stored on a Landmarkable in it's attached LandmarkManager are automatically transformed and copied with their parent object.